AdobeDocs/experience-manager-cloud-service.en/help/assets/add-delete-assets-view.md

 >[!TIP]
 >
 >You can upload assets to the DAM repository directly from within your [!DNL Creative Cloud] desktop applications.
-See how [[!DNL Assets View] integrates with [!DNL Adobe Asset Link]](/help/assets/integration-assets-view.md).
+See how [[!DNL Assets view] integrates with [!DNL Adobe Asset Link]](/help/assets/integration-assets-view.md).

 ## Delete assets or folders {#delete-assets}